waq-b/spruce_tech_test/README.md

+# Completed Solution info

+## setup & start backend

+- `npm i`
+- `npm run setup`
+- `npm start`

+## what I would add to my solution

+All 3 problems have been solved, with more time to expand further i would:

+- Improve styling with assets and animations, currently very simple and basic
+- Add component testing using React Testing Library
+- Add the ability to name each player and have a more robust stats and leaderboard system for multiple players
+- Host the game on the backend so multiple clients can be opened and players do not have to play on a single client

+some inline TODO comments were also added to the code where possible missing functionality would be implimented

 # Tic-Tac-Toe

 The below problems are to allow us a glimpse into your problem solving ability, style and current skill set.
 Please do problem 1, and optionally problem 2 or 3 depending on where you are most comfortable.
 We expect this test to take 2-3 hours, if you find yourself spending more than this do not aim to solve all 3 problems!
 We will not be judging based on number of problems completed only the style and thought process.